"one of the most important writers of the beginning of this century"

 Karen Viggers is the author of three novels: The Stranding, The Lightkeeper’s Wife and The Grass Castle.
-She writes contemporary fiction set in Australian landscapes, and her work explores connection with the bush, grief and loss, healing in nature, death, family, marriage and friendship.
-Her books tackle contentious issues including choices at the end of life, whale rescue, kangaroo culling and scientific research on animals.
-Karen is a wildlife veterinarian who has worked and traveled in many remote parts of Australia, from Antarctica to the Kimberley.
-Her novels are known for their evocative portrayal of Australian people and landscapes.
+She writes contemporary realist fiction set in Australian landscapes, and her work explores connection with the bush, grief and loss, healing in nature, death, family, marriage and friendship.
+Her books tackle contentious issues including choices at the end of life, whale rescue, kangaroo culling, scientific research on animals and logging of native forests.